-Supporting a grieving person through grief
+Helping the grieving person through grief

 When family or friends are grieving a loved one, people want to be there for them but often find ourselves not knowing what to say or they are afraid of intruding.
 Western society does not openly talk about grief which often leads to the bereaved to feel lonely and isolated in their grief.
 Avoiding talking about the deceased or not showing compassion is hurtful to a grieving person.
 You cannot take away the pain of the loss but you can provide much-needed comfort and support.

-How can you support a bereaved person?
+How can you support a bereaved person and be a compassionate friend?

 - Contact the person regularly.
 A phone call or text shows the person that you are there and thinking of them.
 A bereaved person will be feeling abandoned so these little actions could be a great comfort to them.
 It would be helpful if you take the initiative in making the contact as it is not always possible for someone who is grieving to meet your expectations or demands during this time.